baileyniemiller/sql-to-do-list/README.md

 ## Acknowledgement

-Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.
+Thanks to Emerging Digital Academy who equipped and helped me to make this application a reality.

 ## Support